 Interact with the Locals

 Look for local pickup soccer games at around 1800-1900 when the children get out of school.
 They love to practice their English and are very welcoming to foreigners.
 Usually, any field near an elementary school will have a game going, don’t be shy to jump in!

 Peruse the City at Night

 Walk the streets along the Mega Center and Plaza at night.
 You never know what you will come across.
-Anything from late night karaoke to small stands where locals sell their handmade crafts (perfect gifts for souvenirs).
+Anything from late-night karaoke to small stands where locals sell their handmade crafts (perfect gifts for souvenirs).
 For those interested in photography, the water fountains light up in various colors making for some great long exposure shots.

 The Bazar Samal is an incredibly vibrant market area.
 It is a great place to get fresh fruit and vegetables as well as see what everyday life is like for most Shymkent natives.
 Tourists are very welcomed and the atmosphere is incredibly unique.

 The Bazar Samal is located on the edge of Shymkent close to the Samal Bus Station.
 You can find the Bazar Samal on Ryskulov.
-It is the largest bazar in the city and sells millions of items.
+It is the largest bazaar in the city and sells millions of items.
 The Bazar Samal is open from 0800-2000 Tuesdays through Sundays.

 Fantasy World Park